IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 **Target Users/Audience:** Litecoin users (novice and experienced), cryptocurrency enthusiasts, developers building on Litecoin, and potential adopters seeking reliable information.

-## **Project Status: 📝 In Progress**
+## **Project Status: 📝 Phase 1 Nearly Complete**

 The project has successfully completed the implementation of the core RAG pipeline and backend services, including **conversational memory and history-aware retrieval** that enables natural follow-up conversations.
-The **Payload CMS integration is now fully operational** with complete content lifecycle management (draft → publish → unpublish → delete) and real-time synchronization.
+The **Payload CMS integration is now fully operational** with complete content lifecycle management (draft → publish → unpublish → delete) and real-time synchronization. **Comprehensive monitoring infrastructure** (Prometheus, Grafana) and **question logging** have been implemented to track system performance and user queries.
 The current focus is on populating the CMS with comprehensive Litecoin knowledge base content and preparing for MVP testing and deployment.

 ## **Key Features & User Stories**